sam-maverick/enhanced-messageme/README.md

 You will need a MacOS computer to compile the app for iOS.

-Following the [guide](https://docs.expo.dev/build-reference/local-builds/), you first need to install fastlane:
+According to this [guide](https://docs.expo.dev/build-reference/local-builds/), you first need to install fastlane:

 ```
 brew install fastlane